 The financial translator should always be up to date when it comes to currency exchange rates which can fluctuate greatly based on the economic conditions in the countries using the specific currency.
 When doing the translation, the translator has to factor in the most current currency exchange rate to ensure that the information is accurate.

 Financial translation involves more than standard translation where written content is translated into another language.
-Financial services include insurance, investment and banking, each one requiring a different set of terminology.
+These services include insurance, investment and banking, each one requiring a different set of terminology.

 Financial translation is more demanding because the financial concepts and language differ from country to country, requiring that the translator assigned to the project should be an expert in the specific subject matter.
 Some countries also have particular guidelines for financial documents in terms of numbering, formatting and use of specific terms.
 The variances might be slight and easy to miss if the translator does not understand the unique and explicit needs of financial translation.